mantidproject/www.mantidproject.org/source/installation/condafaq.rst

 Still having problems?
 ######################

-If the above has not resolved your problem please post to our `community forum <https://forum.mantidproject.org>` or e-mail the tean directly on ``mantid-help@mantidproject.org``.
+If the above has not resolved your problem please post to our `community forum <https://forum.mantidproject.org>` or e-mail the team directly on ``mantid-help@mantidproject.org``.